hapi-swagger/hapi-swagger/README.md

 * apiVersion: the version of your API
 * basePath: the base URL of the API i.e. 'http://localhost:3000'
+* documentationPath: the path to the default documentation page - the default is: '/documentation',
+* enableDocumentationPage: enable the display of the documentation page - the default is: true,
-* endpoint: the documentation endpoint path - the default is: '/docs'
+* endpoint: the JSON endpoint that descibes the API - the default is: '/docs'
 * pathPrefixSize: selects what segment of the URL path is used to group endpoints - the default is: 1
-* payloadType: weather accepts json or form parameters for payload - the default is: 'json'
+* payloadType: weather accepts JSON or form parameters for payload - the default is: 'json'
 * produces: an array of the output types from your API - the default is: ['application/json']